itsoulos/GenClass/README.md

 8. -l size: The parameter size determines the size of every chromosome with default value 100.

 9. -p train_file: The string parameter train_file specifies the file containing the points that will be used as train data for the algorithm.
-The file should conform to the format outlined in figure [fig:Data-format.].

 10. -t test_file: The string parameter test_file specifies the file containing the test data for the particular problem.
-The file should be in the same format as the train_file.

 11. -o method: The string parameter method specifies the output method for the executable.
 The available options are

 	(a) simple.
 The program prints output only on termination.

 	(b) csv.
 In every generation the program prints: number of generations, train error and test error.

 	(c) full.
 The program prints in every generation detailed information about the optimization procedure.

 12. -r seed: The integer parameter seed specifies the seed for the random number generator.
 It can assume any integer value.
 ## A typical run ##